Taiki, Mie

 Taiki (大紀町, Taiki-chō) is a town located in Watarai District, Mie Prefecture, Japan.
-As of 1 August 2021, the town had an estimated population of 7,934 in 3903 households and a population density of 34 persons per km².
+As of 1 August 2021, the town had an estimated population of 7,934 in 3903 households and a population density of 34 persons per km^{2}.
 The total area of the town was 233.54 sqkm.

 Geography

 Taiki is located in eastern Kii Peninsula, in south-central Mie Prefecture.
 The town is bordered by Ise Bay to the east.

 Climate

 Taiki has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Taiki is 14.9 °C. The average annual rainfall is 2229 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 25.2 °C, and lowest in January, at around 4.7 °C.

 Demographics

 The population of Taiki has decreased steadily over the past 70 years and is now much less than it was a century ago.